-As more data become available, the framework can address a vastly wider set of issues.
-Observing both domestic and international firm-to-firm connections can help identify the factors inhibiting cross-border trade.
+As more data become available, the particular restrictions we've imposed, and the conclusions that follow, can be reexamined.41 Observing both domestic and international firm-to-firm connections can more tightly identify the factors inhibiting cross-border trade.
 Expanding on the product dimension can reconcile individual firms' idiosyncratic purchases and sales with aggregate input-output analysis.
-Keeping track of firm-to-firm connections over time can provide insight into the short versus long run effects of trade policy.
+Keeping track of firm-to-firm connections over time can provide insight into the short versus long-run effects of trade policy.